gabrielewig/gabrielewig.github.io/index.markdown

 ![Lock and Dam Along the Erie Canal](/assets/wallpaper-erie-canal.jpg) {: style="width: 100%; margin: 0 auto;"}

-Gabriel is an undergraduate student studying mechanical engineering with a focus on environmental sustainability.
+Gabriel is an undergraduate student at Cornell University studying mechanical engineering with a focus on environmental sustainability.
 He is interested in applying engineering solutions to environmental issues in fields such as renewable energy and transportation.
 This webpage serves as a portfolio with some of Gabriel's work and several [posts](/posts) about various projects and interests.
 {: style="text-align: left; margin-top: 5%;"}